 In fact, the town doesn't have a real hotel.
 What it does have are motels, bungalows, inns, and B&Bs.
 Since summer is high season here, advance reservations are a must.

 - Located at 73 Tinker Street (Woodstock's main thoroughfare) for more than 50 years, Twin Gables is a guest home -- a private home with extra baths and bedrooms.
-Nine bedrooms are maintained for visitors.
+Nine bedrooms, decorated with period furnishings and original art, are maintained for visitors.
 Kids are accommodated at the owners' discretion.

 Shopping in Woodstock, NY